Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$

 \section{Gysin exact sequence and the stable cohomology of the partial toroidal compactification}

-In this section we set up the method, using the Gysin exact sequence, to compute the cohomology of the union of some partial toroidal compactification and one more stratum, and demonstrate how this method works by computing the stable cohomology of Mumford's partial toroidal compactification $\ab'$ of $\ab$.
+In this section we set up the method, using the Gysin exact sequence, to compute the cohomology of the union of some partial toroidal compactification and one more stratum, and we demonstrate how this method works by computing the stable cohomology of Mumford's partial toroidal compactification $\ab'$ of $\ab$.

-Recall that Mumford's \cite{mumforddimag} partial toroidal compactification is the union $\ab'=\ab\sqcup (\ua[g-1]/\pm\i)$ (where $\ua[g-1]/\pm\i$ is still considered as a stack, i.e.~is the universal Kummer family).
-The Gysin (aka excision) long exact sequence for a closed subvariety of a quasi-projective variety is then the following:
+Recall that Mumford's \cite{mumforddimag} partial toroidal compactification is the union $\ab'=\ab\sqcup (\ua[g-1]/\i)$ (where $\ua[g-1]/\i$ is still considered as a stack, i.e.~is the universal Kummer family).
+The Gysin, also sometimes called excision long exact sequence for a closed subvariety of a quasi-projective variety is then the following:

 We remark here that this sequence respects mixed Hodge structures (see \cite[Cor.
 5.51]{PetersSteenbrink}).
 Since both $\ab'$ and $\ua[g-1]$ are smooth Deligne--Mumford stacks, it follows from the usual Poincar\'e duality that the cohomology $H_c^\ell$ is dual to $H^{{\rm top}-\ell}$, where ${\rm top}$ denotes the real dimension of the space.
 Noticing that the boundary $\ua[g-1]$ has complex codimension $1$ in $\ab'$, from the above we thus get the dual long exact sequence (where to keep track of things we denote $k=\dim_\RR \ab-\ell=\dim_\RR\ua[g-1]+2-\ell$)